devmichalek/TerminalTeams/README.md

 ### Testing
 Application was tested using:
 - Unit tests,
-- Integration tests,
+- Integration tests - so called auto tests,
+- E2E tests - using up to three docker containers and virtual network,
-- Manual tests - using up to four VMs running together in a virtual network.
+- Manual tests - using up to three VMs and virtual network

 ### Future extensions and support
 - support for other character encodings